 For this reasons appropriate and operationally sensible protection for these frontline professionals is something that needs looking at.

-‘Protection’ should effective conflict management training, lone worker safety devices (tracking & alarm systems), radio communication and covert or overt stab vests.
+‘Protection’ can and/or should include effective conflict management training, lone worker safety devices (tracking & alarm systems), body worn video solutions and covert stab resistant vests or overt stab resistant vests or hi viz overt stab resistant vests.

 Who else is at risk?